 Can I bring my mom or grandma?

 Yes!
 They need a badge to enter convention space, but to make it easier we give you an automatic $5 discount to anyone over 40 registering with at least two relatives under 18.
-This discount is only valid online, and only if you register together.
+This discount is only valid online on weekend badges, and only if you register together.